JackBro/imm_engine/README.md

 * No visualization scene editor.
 * The platform only supports Microsoft Windows.
 * Just as the name implies, the engine technology is not advanced.
-* Some game date is directly mixed with source code, such as UI and game logic.
-* Evil magic code style, high coupling class structure.
 * Little document support.

 Compile Environment: